Skip to main content

 Richard Green, MD

-Professor, Gastroenterology & Hepatology
+Professor of Gastroenterology & Hepatology

 The Green laboratory focuses on the molecular mechanisms of hepatic lipid metabolism and mechanisms of cellular injury.
 Non-alcoholic steatohepatitis (NASH) is one of the most common causes of liver disease in the United States, and accounts for the majority of cryptogenic cirrhosis.
 NASH is associated with the metabolic syndrome, which includes insulin resistance, obesity, and dyslipidemia, and type 2 diabetes.
 In addition, recent evidence indicates that there is a strong genetic component for the susceptibility and progression of steatohepatitis.
 NASH is a polygenic disease, and Quantitative Trait Loci analysis is a widely utilized genetic technique that can be applied to murine models in order to determine the chromosomal loci responsible for the expression of complex traits and polygenic diseases.
 In addition, mechanistic studies focus on hepatic gene expression and the role of nuclear receptors in regulating hepatic injury and fibrosis.